tomverbeure/intel_jtag_uart/README.md

        the directories of the `$LD_LIBRARY_PATH` environment variable.)
     1. Look in the `$QUARTUS_ROOTDIR` directory

-    Most default Quartus installation will have `$QUARTUS_ROOTDIR` environment variable set to the correct directory, so everything should just work&trade;.
+    Most default Quartus installations will have `$QUARTUS_ROOTDIR` environment variable set to the correct directory, so everything should just work&trade;.

 * Use some variation of the script below: